-King’s College London partners with Somerset House Studios to facilitate and support new collaborations between King’s researchers from across the Arts & Science faculties and the Studios’ hub of resident artists, designers and thinkers.
+King’s College London partners with Somerset House Studios to facilitate and support new collaborations between King’s researchers from across the Arts & Sciences faculties and the Studios’ hub of resident artists, designers and thinkers.

 After successful collaborations in 2017 and 2018, which brought new perspectives on urgent contemporary social issues such as climate change, migration, gender, nutrition, sexual consent and the politics of black queer sound, the new round of collaborations is entitled A New Chapter.